Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Buzzer.rst

 ----------------------------------------------------------------

 A transistor is required in this project due to the buzzer's current being so great that GPIO of RPi's output capability cannot meet the power requirement necessary for operation.
 A NPN transistor is needed here to amplify the current.
-Transistors, full name: semiconductor transistor, is a semiconductor device that controls current think of a transistor as an electronic “amplifying or switching device”.
+Transistors, full name: semiconductor transistor, is a semiconductor device that controls current think of a transistor as an electronic "amplifying or switching device".
 Transistors can be used to amplify weak signals, or to work as a switch.
 Transistors have three electrodes (PINs): base (b), collector (c) and emitter (e).
 When there is current passing between "be" then "ce" will have a several-fold current increase (transistor magnification), in this configuration the transistor acts as an amplifier.
 When current produced by "be" exceeds a certain value, "ce" will limit the current output. at this point the transistor is working in its saturation region and acts like a switch.
 Transistors are available as two types as shown below: PNP and NPN,

 .. image:: ../_static/imgs/PNP-transistor.png
-    :width: 50%
+    :width: 30%
     :align: center

 .. container:: centered